hse-scila/EyeFeatures/README.md

 by cloning the repository on your local machine:

 1. Open a command prompt/terminal and move to an empty folder.
-2. Write command `git clone https://github.com/hse-scila/EyeFeatures`.
+2. Write command `git clone https://github.com/hse-scila/EyeFeatures` (in windows you need to do it in anaconda prompt).
 3. Write command `cd EyeFeatures`.
 4. If you want to use all modules except for the `deep` module, then write `pip3 install -r base-requirements.txt`.
 If you want to use the `deep` module, write `pip3 install -r requirements.txt`.